stevetarver/excel-as-json/README.md

 Excel stores tabular data.
 Converting that to JSON using only a couple of assumptions is straight-forward.
 Most interesting JSON contains nested lists and objects.
-How do you map a flat data square into these nested lists and objects?
+How do you map a flat data square that is easy for anyone to edit into these nested lists and objects?

 ### Solving the challenge

 - Use a key row to name JSON keys
 - Allow data to be stored in row or column orientation.
 - Use javascript notation for keys and arrays
-  - Allow dotted key notation
+  - Allow dotted key path notation
-  - Allow array subscripts
+  - Allow arrays of objects and lists

 ### Excel Data